Tien-Cheng/ScaledYOLOv4/README.md

 - added quad dataloader (see details in DETAILS.md)
 - added `setup.py` to not break imports when used as a submodule
 - support for clearml
+- ScaledYOLOv4 can be used as a package

 ## Testing